WJFB: History

 WJFB moved the Pursuit Channel programming from its main to its second subchannel on April 3, 2015.
 The main subchannel flipped to Tri-State Christian Television (TCT), which broadcast religious programming 24 hours a day.
 WJFB discontinued all Youtoo TV programming—including its E/I programming—ending the affiliation.
 WJFB then broadcast E/I programming from TCT Kids on its main and second digital subchannels to help meet FCC requirements.
 However, on April 13, 2015, the Pursuit Channel affiliation was discontinued entirely and its programming dropped from the second subchannel and replaced with an HD feed of TCT Network, branded as TCT-HD.
 On May 21, 2015, Bryant Broadcasting announced they were selling WJFB and W11BD to Dove Broadcasting, Inc. (a subsidiary of Tri-State Christian Television).
 The sale was finalized on August 17, 2015.
 On September 3, 2015, TCT-HD was replaced with TCT Family on WJFB's main digital subchannel, while TCT Kids was placed on its second subchannel.

 Dove Broadcasting announced they were transferring control of WJFB and sister translator WJFB-LP, to Radiant Life Ministries, Inc., another TCT subsidiary on March 8, 2017.
 On August 30, 2017, WJFB launched MGM Television's family-oriented subchannel network Light TV on channel 44.3.

 Under TCT ownership, the station maintained studios on Music Circle in Nashville until it ended local operations in June 2018.
 On September 18, 2018, it was announced that Tri-State Christian Television was selling WJFB to HC2 Holdings for $5,750,000.
 The sale was finalized on May 3, 2019.
 TCT continued to operate the station under a local marketing agreement (LMA).
 WJFB-LP was not included in the sale.

 On September 23, 2019, WJFB picked up all five of WKUW-LD's subchannels, owned by Weigel Broadcasting: MeTV on DT1, Heroes & Icons on DT2, Start TV on DT3, Decades on DT4 and Movies! on DT5.
 TCT and Light TV retained subchannel space on the signal, with TCT on DT6 and Light TV on DT7.

 On September 11, 2020, Weigel announced that it was buying WJFB from HC2 for $5.5 million.
 WKUW-LD was not included in the sale.
 The sale was completed on November 11.
 On that day, both TCT and Light TV were dropped from the station's sixth and seventh subchannels.
-DT6 displayed a test pattern, indicating a new subchannel was coming soon, while DT7 went blank permanently, However on April 1, 2021, DT6 was deactivated and was blank until MeTV+ became available on September 27, 2021.
+DT6 displayed a test pattern, indicating a new subchannel was coming soon, while DT7 went blank until the March 28, 2022, launch of Story Television.
+However on April 1, 2021, DT6 was deactivated and was blank until MeTV+ became available on September 27, 2021.